pingcap/tidb-operator/en/configure-cluster-using-tidbcluster.md

 ## Configure TiKV parameters

-TiKV parameters can be configured by `TidbCluster.Spec.Tikv.Config`.
+TiKV parameters can be configured by `spec.tikv.config` in TidbCluster Custom Resource.

 For example: